Walking holidays in the UK

 By Simon Heptinstall

 Do a search for England's best places to walk and no doubt you'll be confronted by all the obvious contenders: the Cotswolds, the Lake District, and so on.
 I won't deny these are glorious places to visit, but there are plenty of quieter and less touristy corners.
-Here are some lesser-known walking spots, as well as the more obvious honeypots:
+Here are some of my favourite hidden gems, as well as the more obvious honeypots:

 South West Coast Path